johnbillion/user-switching/CONTRIBUTING.md

 ## Running the Tests

-To run the whole test suite which includes PHPUnit unit tests, PHPCS code sniffs, PHPStan static analysis, and WordHat functional tests:
+To run the whole test suite:

 	composer test